Table of Contents

 - Precision

 When talking about object detection, what we mean by that is essentially the task of identifying target objects in the images or videos and classifying them into relevant classes, using machine learning or deep learning techniques.
-A good example of this would be tumor detection in medical images: you need annotated medical image data to train an object detection model (of your choice) to recognize tumors and classify them automatically and accurately.
+More about the distinction between these concepts you can find in our article about image classification vs. object detection.

 The Precision-Recall Curve in Machine Learning mAP